MSN/Bing Sports for Windows 8

 Prototypes for Parallax Effect

-Created many working prototypes using Windows 8 SDK to demonstrate interactive experiences such as parallax background scrolling effect and the flow of the content.
+Created working prototypes using Windows 8 SDK to demonstrate interactive experiences such as parallax background scrolling effect and the flow of the content.

-Immersive Background
+Immersive Background as Wayfinding

 Early design explorations